Owmacohe/beltway/articles/Vehicles.md

 {rules}

-Vehicles are the gas-powered motor devices used by nearly all travellers to move down [The Beltway], and get between [buildings].
+Vehicles are the gas-powered motor devices used by nearly all travellers to move down [The Beltway] and get between [buildings].
 They are essential tools for transportation, storage, housing, and escape.
 Without vehicles, getting between [buildings] is practically impossible due to the dangers of [The Veering] along the road.
 Each [vehicle|Vehicles] used by the party must be driven by a member *(see the [Exhaustion] rules for more info)*.

 ## Statistics